Advocacy & Action

 BodyMatters engages in advocacy activities in a bid to prevent the toxic elements of our culture that serve as risk factors for developing disordered eating & body shame, or undermine treatment efforts for those who are in recovery.
 Some examples of our advocacy work, and the organisations we support include:

 - Collective Shout, a grass roots organisation that provides a forum for the masses who are concerned about sexualisation and objectification of women and girls in the media, which was co-founded by BodyMatters co-founders, Sarah & Lydia.
 Sarah is current Chair

 - Endangered Bodies, an international grassroots activist movement dedicated to changing the visual culture and harmful multi-billion dollar diet industry.
 Sarah & Lydia were founding members for Australia & Sarah currently sits on the Board.
 Rebecca successfully lead an international campaign to have “feeling fat” removed from their emoticon options

 - The Butterfly Foundation, our national eating disorder charity, and that of their state based counterparts, particularly Eating Disorders Victoria and Queensland’s Eating Disorders Association

 - Project Heal, which provides vital fundraising to support financial access to treatment

 - The International Association for Size Diversity and Health (ASDAH), whereby Lydia has previously held various important roles

 BodyMatters also supports commercial efforts to change culture, including Beetle Bottoms.

-These activities are completed volutarily by our staff because we take seriously the cultural influences that contribute towards body shame.
-If there is anything that you would like to see us advocate about, or commercial enterprises that you are aware of that positively shape culture, do please let us know.
+These activities are completed voluntarily by our staff because we take the cultural influences that contribute towards body shame seriously.
+If there is anything that you would like to see us advocate about, are aware of any commercial enterprises that positively shape culture, do please let us know.